Ambassador, Board of Directors and Secretariat

-The UK National Commission for UNESCO is comprised of a Secretariat team of seven full-time staff and is supported by six Non-Executive Directors appointed by the Foreign, Commonwealth and Development Office.
+The UK National Commission for UNESCO is comprised of a Secretariat team guided and supported by a Board of Non-Executive Directors appointed by the Foreign, Commonwealth and Development Office.

 UK Ambassador and Permanent Delegate to UNESCO